Table of Contents Archive:

 The Stupidest Angel:

-A Heartwarming Tale of Christmas Terror
+A Heartwarming Tale of Christmas Terror by

-by Christopher Moore;
+Christopher Moore; winner

 I Recommend: Chris Smither has a new CD, Leave the Light On.